grafana/grafana/contribute/style-guides/documentation-style-guide.md

 ### File naming conventions

-- Files that are displayed in the help system should have names that are all lowercase, no spaces.
+- Files that are displayed in the help system have names that are all lowercase, no spaces.
 Use hyphens instead of spaces.
 Example: glossary.md
-- Documentation file names should match the title. **Note:** This only applies to new files at this time.
+- Documentation file names match the title. **Note:** This only applies to new files at this time.
 Do not change the names of older files unless directed to do so.
-- Internal reference file names should be all uppercase except the file extension.
+- Internal reference file names are be all uppercase except the file extension.
 Example: CONTRIBUTING.md
-- Image file names should be descriptive and unique.
+- Image file names are be descriptive and unique.
 Also, add the software version number that the image applies to or the screenshot was taken in.
 Example: share-dashboard-link-7-3.png

 ### Headings